Modify an Existing cTrader Indicator

 Supported Platforms

-You can submit indicators from:
+You can submit indicators from several platforms, including:

 - cTrader (C#)

-- MT4 / MT5 (MQL4, MQL5)
+- MT4 and MT5 (MQL4, MQL5)

 - TradingView (Pine Script)